markusressel/fan2go/README.md

   # A user defined ID.
   # Used for logging only
   - id: cpu
-    # The type of fan configuration
+    # The type of fan configuration, one of: hwmon | file
-    type: hwmon
-    params:
+    hwmon:
       # The platform of the controller which is
       # connected to this fan (see sensor.platform above)
       platform: cpu